Solar Panel Orientation

 It is very important when positioning and aligning a solar panel or array that no part of a solar panel or solar array are ever shaded from the sun as we need 100% solar radiation across the panel.
 Check that the elements that surround the panel or array (trees, buildings, walls, other panels, etc.) to be sure that they will not cast a shadow on the panels at any time of the day or year.

 Solar Panel Tilt refers to our zenith or elevation setting.
 Once the best azimuth position is found, the next parameter that is key to producing the most solar electricity is the elevation of the PV panel.
 We saw from our data example above for London, that the maximum height that the sun reaches every day varies, with the maximum angle of the sun on the day of the summer solstice being about 62o and the minimum angle for the winter solstice about 15o.

-For a fixed solar installation, it is preferred that the PV panels are installed with a centralised tilt angle representing the vernal equinox which occurs in March, or the autumnal equinox in September, and in our example data above this would be about 38 degrees (38o).
+For a fixed solar installation, it is preferred that the PV panels are installed with a centralised tilt angle representing the vernal equinox, or the autumnal equinox, and in our example data above this would be about 38 degrees (38o).

-However, this tilt orientation is not as critical with regards to the solar panels orientation as even at a tilt angle of nearly 45 degrees (45o) with respect to the suns solar rays, a solar panel still receives more than 75 percent as much energy per unit surface area as it does when it is optimally aligned.
+However, this tilt orientation is not as critical with regards to the solar panels orientation as even at a tilt angle of nearly 45 degrees (45o) with respect to the suns solar rays will still receives more than 75 percent as much energy per unit surface area as it does when it is optimally aligned.